 Different DDoS attacks vary components of the network connection.
 This network connection on the internet has different layers.
 While all DDoS attacks involve flooding a target, the attacks can also be divided into different categories.
 An attacker may attack a single or more vector or cycle attack the vectors to counter the measures taken by the targeted source.

 The key concern for mitigating a DDoS attack is differentiating between the normal and attack traffic.

 On the modern internet, such traffic occurs in many ways.
 The traffic may vary in design.
-It can vary from a single source attack to very complex and adaptive attacks.
+It can range from a single source attack to very complex and adaptive attacks.
 An attack that targets several layers can be used as an example for complex and multi-vector DDoS.
-If the attack is more complex, it is more likely that the attack's traffic will be tough to differentiate from normal traffic.
+If the attack is more complex, it is more likely that the attack's traffic will be tough to differentiate from regular traffic.
 The attacker's goal is to blend and confuse the target as much as possible, making the efforts of mitigation inefficient.

 Mitigation attempts that include limiting traffic may throw good traffic with the bad and adapt and modify to circumvent countermeasures.

 DDoSing is illegal in the United States.
 A DDoS attack can be classified as an offence under the Computer Fraud and Abuse Act.
 The usage of booter services and stresses act as a violation too.